voxpupuli/pypuppetdb/README.rst

 feel free to hit up `@daenney`_ by e-mail or find him on IRC.
 He can usually be found on `IRCnet`_ and `Freenode`_ and idles in #puppet.

+There's now also the #puppetboard channel on `Freenode`_ where we hang out and answer questions related to pypuppetdb and Puppetboard.

 .. _issue: https://github.com/nedap/pypuppetdb/issues
 .. _@daenney: https://github.com/daenney
 .. _IRCnet: http://www.ircnet.org